EvanSkiStudios/Raccoon-Mischief/README.md

 ## Version 2.2.0

 ## Bug Fixes
 * Fixed the RekNepZ_HBK message
 * Fixed an issue with lightning not damaging things
+* Fixed an issue with creepers not taking damage

 ## Config.yml
 * Nothing Changed since last version